-Other disputes can arise as to whether a person is covered by insurance at a particular time, and by which insurance company.
-These occur because the trustee may from time to time change insurer.
+Other disputes can arise about whether a person is covered by insurance at a particular time, and by which insurance company.
+These disputes occur because the trustee has changed insurer.
 The question of when incapacity occurs and which insurer is liable at that time can also arise.

-The definition of total and permanent disability varies from trust deed to trust deed.
-A common definition requires the member to have been absent from work due to disability for a period of at least six months and, in the opinion of the trustee, to be unlikely ever again to engage in any profession, trade or occupation for which the member is reasonably fitted by education, training or experience.
+The definition of “total and permanent disability” varies between trust deeds.
+A common definition requires the member to have been absent from work due to disability for at least six months.
+Also, the trustee must think that the member is unlikely to ever again work in any profession, trade or occupation for which the member is reasonably fitted by education, training or experience.

-Work for which the member is “reasonably fitted by education, training or experience” means work for which the member is neither overqualified nor unqualified.
-For example, a roofing carpenter who was able to work as a clerk or watchman was regarded as totally and permanently disabled within this definition because such work was not suitable, given his carpentry qualification and experience.
+Work for which the member is “reasonably fitted by education, training or experience” is work for which the member is neither overqualified nor unqualified.
+For example, a carpenter who could work as a clerk is regarded as totally and permanently disabled within this definition because such work is not suitable, given his carpentry experience.